laneslexicon/lexicon_documentation/docs/dev-guide/vkeyboard.md

-Virtual keyboard configuration files are stored at a location specified in the configuration file for the current theme.
-(Key: Resources/Keyboard).
-The default location is the sub-directory "keyboards" of the current theme.
+A virtual keyboard is defined by a configuration file (<keyboard name>.ini) located in the "keyboards" subdirectory of the current theme.
 Within that directory a mandatory configuration file *keyboard.ini*, specifies the default keyboard layout.
 The remaining .INI files each describe a particular keyboard layout.

 keyboard.ini